alphagov/government-service-design-manual/service-manual/user-centered-design/designing-transactions.md

     url: /service-manual/user-centered-design
 ---

+{:.intro}
 A transaction is an exchange of money, information, rights or goods between two or more parties.
-This guide is for anyone designing transactions for GOV.UK.
+Follow these steps to ensure your transactions are user-focussed.

 ---